 Today I announce that I am running for re-election.

 Serving our community has been an honor and a privilege.
 Thank you for the opportunity and your support!
 We have been through so much over the past year.
-None of us anticipated the global pandemic which has impacted every facet of our lives, the horrific killing of George Floyd by police which positioned Minneapolis at the center of a national racial reckoning, nor the worst civil unrest in our state’s history.
+None of us anticipated the global pandemic which has impacted every facet of our lives, the horrific murder of George Floyd by police which positioned Minneapolis at the center of a national racial reckoning, nor the worst civil unrest in our state’s history as part of the uprising.
 Yet in each instance, we’ve seen people come together to support one another as we worked through these unprecedented challenges.
 I am so proud of our community for stepping up in each of these moments, and I am humbled to help navigate these troubled waters with you.

 In considering these challenges over the past year, I believe that together we have worked to improve outcomes.
 I want to highlight some of my efforts on your behalf.